tech-vin/text-editor/README.md

 --------------------------------
 # Objective:
--> text editor with all advance features \n
+-> text editor with all advance features
 -> full potential software

 ---------------------------------